Czerwiński-Shenstone Harbinger

-The Czerwiński-Shenstone Harbinger, aka the Shenstone-Czerwiński Harbinger or the Shenstone Harbinger was a Canadian high performance tandem seat sailplane designed in Canada.
+The Czerwiński-Shenstone Harbinger, the Shenstone-Czerwiński Harbinger or the Shenstone Harbinger was a Canadian high performance tandem seat sailplane designed in Canada.
 Only two were built, one in the UK and one in Canada.
 The latter did not fly until 1975, being under construction for 26 years; the former remained active until at least 1994.

 Design and development

 In 1947 the British Gliding Association held a competition for a two-seat glider design.
 The tandem seat Harbinger was designed jointly by Waclaw Czerwiński, who had already developed several gliders in Poland before World War II, and Canadian Beverley Shenstone, who had worked in Germany on the Junkers Ju 52 then later, in the UK, on the Spitfire.
 The Harbinger came fifth in the competition, which the Kendall Crabpot won.

 The Harbinger was, apart from its wing mountings, an all wood aircraft.
 It had braced, high-set demountable wings each built around a single main spar.
 These were plywood covered ahead of the spar and fabric covered behind.
 The inner sections, which together provided about 11 ft (3.35 m) of the total 60 ft (18.3 m) span, had constant chord and were swept forward at about 17°, partly to bring the centre of gravity (cg) forward and partly to enhance upward visibility from the rear seat.
 These sections were thinnest at the root, to minimise wing-fuselage aerodynamic turbulence.
 The outer wing panels were tapered, though the leading edges were unswept, and had elliptical wing tips.
 The outer panels carried ailerons and spoilers, each composed of four pairs of small square plates which rotated out above and below the wing, were situated at mid-chord across the junction between inner and outer panels.

 The wing roots were mounted to the front and rear of a horizontal metal rectangular frame built into the fuselage.
 On each side another pair of horizontal braces ran from the rear root connection to a point on the spar at the inner-outer panel junction.
 The front member of the fuselage frame was also shared by a second, vertical square fuselage frame.
 The external metal tube lift struts were attached to its lower corners.
 The rest of the fuselage was all-wood and plywood covered, oval in cross-section and tapering toward the tail.
 As designed, the cockpit canopy was multi-piece, rounded in profile and extended to the nose.
 The tail surfaces were conventional, with the tailplane on the upper fuselage.
 The rudder and elevators were unbalanced, the former extending to the bottom of the fuselage and moving in a small elevator cut-out.
 A central landing skid ran from the nose to below the bottom of the lift strut where there was a single, part exposed, fixed wheel.
 The extreme rear fuselage had a tail bumper extension.